wavefrontHQ/docs/pages/doc/proxies_installing.md

 After installing a proxy, you can start and stop the proxy service, check service status, and view the logs that are generated by the service.
 See [Logging](proxies_configuring.html#logging) for customizing your proxy, including its log configuration options.

+To view the current proxies in your environment, you can use the [Proxes Browser](monitoring_proxies.html#examine-your-proxies-with-the-proxies-browser).

 <a id="starting-and-stopping-a-proxy"></a>

 ### Start and Stop a Proxy

 {% include note.html content="When you stop the proxy service, the proxy becomes [orphaned](monitoring_proxies.html#get-started-wih-the-proxies-browser).
 If the proxy is ephemeral, you cannot activate it again." %}